Healthy Homes Assessment Havelock North Central

 Havelock North Central Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Havelock North Central and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory in all Havelock North Central and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords must keep records that prove the compliance with each Healthy Homes Standards that apply or will be applied to your rental home.

 From July 1st 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes